Hinduwebsite Editorial - Practising Hinduism the Hindu Way

 The complexity varies according to the goals and the paths people choose.
 Some paths are more difficult to follow, and some are easier.
 Some sects provide easy solutions, while some offer difficult choices.
 In most sects, spiritual people who seek liberation and practice renunciation have a greater obligation to adhere to an austere and disciplined life than householders.

 However, the lives of householders are not easier by any means.
 They may enjoy certain freedoms, but they have the obligation to honor the laws that are prescribed for them and perform their duties as a service to God.
-Thus, outwardly Hinduism may appear as a religion of convenience, but in truth it is not.
+Thus, outwardly, Hinduism may appear as a religion of convenience, but in truth, it is not.
 It is perhaps one of the most difficult religions to practice.

 In Hinduism, God is not a punisher or a judge.
 You cannot blame God for what happens to you.
-(True, many blame him due to the influence of secular education and western faiths).
-According to Hinduism God is the role model for people to follow and emulate.
+(True, many blame him due to the influence of secular education and Western faiths).
+According to Hinduism, God is the role model for people to follow and emulate.

-He exemplifies ideals, virtues, morality, duty and code of conduct, which humans are expected to follow upon earth to ensure the order and regularity of the world.
+He exemplifies ideals, virtues, morality, duty, and code of conduct, which humans are expected to follow upon earth to ensure the order and regularity of the world.
 As the representatives of God upon earth, humans are responsible for their lives and their actions.

-As the embodiments of God (the Self) they have to personify Dharma.
+As the embodiments of God (the Self), they have to personify Dharma.
 Thus, a Hindu is not just a human or a puppet in the hands of fate.
 He is God’s living embodiment upon earth and must reflect his divinity through them.

 In the practice of Hinduism, they have to accept certain fundamental beliefs and practices which are enshrined in the scriptures as inviolable and mandatory.
 They may take liberties with them only if they unconditionally surrender to God and submit to his will, renouncing the desire for the fruit of their actions and offering their actions to him with detachment and renunciation.
 Only renunciants who have reached the peak of perfection in the practice of karma yoga and jnana yoga may escape from the jaws of karma by skillfulness in their actions.
 Others have to pay the price.

 Dharma is central to Hinduism.
 Dharma means moral duty or obligation.
-According to Hindu Dharma your duty upon earth is to live like God upon earth and exemplify his virtues and duties.
+According to Hindu Dharma, your duty upon earth is to live like God upon earth and exemplify his virtues and duties.
 It is what we mean when we say Hinduism is a way of life.
 The way of life which Hindus are supposed to follow is the way of God.

 We have to live the faith on a continuous basis, not just practice it on specific occasions or at specific places.
 We have to personify God upon earth through our actions and manifest his will.
 It is what mean by living life as a sacrifice.
-In that sacrifice, you become the offering (bhakta), and God becomes the recipient (bhotka).
+In that sacrifice, you become the offering (bhakta), and God becomes the recipient (bhokta).
 By that sacrifice, we let God witness the world through us and enjoy the life that we live.

 In Hinduism, this is the primary purpose of human life, and everything else is secondary.
 We have to step into the shoes of Brahman and perform his duties for the sake of the world, with a sense of sacrifice and as an offering.
 As his devotees upon earth, we have to protect and uphold Dharma, his eternal laws and duties.
 The scriptures give the assurance that those who protect and uphold God’s Dharma (moral duties) are protected by it.